elavoie/pando-handbook/oopsla-2017/README.md

 ## Connect to multiple nodes simultaneously

 For testing your setup, connect to 3 nodes.
-One of them will become the pando process, and the two others will become volunteers.
+One of them will become the Pando client, and the two others will become volunteers.
+You may reuse the previous connection to the Grid5000 access node for the Pando client by skipping the unnecessary steps.

 ### OSX

 On OSX you may use iTerm2:

 1. Open as many split panes as the number of nodes you will need (3 in this case) (Shell->Split Pane Horizontally or Vertically);
-2. Then use Shell->Broadcast Input to All Panes in Current Tab;
+2. Then use Shell->Broadcast Input->Broadcast Input to All Panes in Current Tab;
 3. `ssh username@access.grid5000.fr`
 4. `ssh grenoble`
 5. `oarsub -I`

+If you need to, you may later disconnect a pane from broadcasting by clicking on Shell->Broadcast Input->Toggle Broadcast To Current Session.

 ### Other Platforms

-Use the tmux installed on the Grid5000 access node (`grenoble`):
+Use the tmux installed on the Grid5000 access node (`grenoble`) to open terminals for the volunteer nodes:

 1. `ssh username@access.grid5000.fr`
 2. `ssh grenoble`
-3. Start tmux with `tmux`;
-4. Split in three vertically stacked panes with `C-b "` (done twice);
+3. Start tmux with `tmux` and split in two vertically stacked panes with `C-b "`;
-5. Setup broadcasting to all panes with `C-b :setw synchronize-panes`;
+4. Setup broadcasting to all panes with `C-b :setw synchronize-panes`;
+5. `oarsub -I`

+Connect a second time in a different terminal to open a terminal for the Pando client node:

+1. `ssh username@access.grid5000.fr`
+2. `ssh grenoble`
-6. `oarsub -I`
+3. `oarsub -I`

 ## Setup Missing Packages

-On all nodes, broadcast the following commands:
+On all nodes, execute the following commands:

     cd pando-handbook/oopsla-2017
     ./setup-grid5k.sh